nalamat/ears/README.md

 ## How to use

-Make sure all the packages listed in [DEPENDENCIES.txt](DEPENDENCIES.txt) are installed.
+Make sure all the packages listed in [REQUIREMENTS.txt](REQUIREMENTS.txt) are installed.
 The main entry point of the software is [load.py](load.py):

     $ python load.py